 How to prepare

 15 to 30 ml of neem oil is added to 1 liter of water and stirred well.
 An emulsifier is added and mixed properly.
 Once the oil drop starts floating, Neem oil is ready to use.

 Neem Uses in Organic Farming – How to use Neem Extracts?

-Neem extracts are recommended to be used at low sunlight means morning or late afternoons.
-While spraying neem extracts you should spray both sides of leaves as insect’s effects underside mainly.
+Neem extracts are recommended to be used in low sunlight means morning or late afternoons.
+While spraying neem extracts you should spray both sides of leaves as insects affect the underside mainly.

 Neem Uses in Organic Farming – Some precautions while preparing Neem extracts

 - Water extracts are used only on the same day of preparation.